• Skip to primary navigation

 Notes

-• I used Granny Smith apples in this recipe.
+• In the original recipe I used Granny Smith apples.
 They're tart and tangy.
 Generally, we want firm apples.
 Honeycrisp and Braeburn are sweeter yet firm.
-But, I have even used Delicious apples with this recipe.
+But today I have Delicious apples.
+The choice of apples will affect the sweetness and texture of the pie filling, so feel free to use your favorite apple variety or a combination of different ones as I do in my homemade applesauce recipe.

 • If your frozen pie shell is broken, thaw the shell.
 Then dampen the crack with water, and use your finger to seal the crack together by lightly pinching and pressing the dough.